 When are Annual Resident Reports Due?

-Submissions for the Fall RESC Meeting review of the Annual Resident Reports begin on May 15th and are due by June 30th.
+- Submissions for the Fall RESC Meeting review of the Annual Resident Reports begin following the submission period deadline (July 16).

-Submissions for the Spring RESC Meeting review of the Annual Resident Reports begin on December 15th and are due by January 30th.
-This review is for off-cycle and deferred residents only.
+- Submissions for the Spring RESC Meeting review of the Annual Resident Reports begin on December 15th and are due by January 30th; the winter review is for off-cycle and deferred trainees only.

 All outstanding fees must be paid to receive the results of your Annual Resident Report.
 Delay in the submission of the Resident Evaluation of the Program form and/or payment of any applicable fees can cause delay in board eligibility.

 |All Program Directors in programs NOT closed with the AOA are required to submit the Single Accreditation Annual Program Report.
 This report must be completed online and include the Program Directors Resident Evaluation Checklist attachment.
 The checklist evaluation must include each trainee in your program, OGME 2-8.

 The completed Report is due July 16th.
 Delay in submission of the report may affect a trainees board eligibility and/or the accreditation status of a program.